ROCm/rocm-install-on-linux/docs/how-to/docker.rst

 You can also use ``docker compose`` to launch your containers, even when launching a single container.
 This can be a convenient way to run complex Docker commands without having to remember all the CLI arguments.
-Here is a docker-compose file, which is equivalent to the preceding ``docker run`` command:
+The following snippet is an example `compose.yaml` file, which is equivalent to the preceding ``docker run`` command:

 .. code-block:: yaml

-    version: "3.7"
     services:
       my-service:
         image: <image>